OpenSourceMe/Website/README.md

 Redux specifies "state" logic for the app (what data is stored in the app).
 This is a useful abstraction because rather than worrying about a bunch of seperate interconnecting states of objects, all required state is stored in the "store" (which can be easily viewed with the Redux debug tools chrome extension).

+## Notes

+Running test suite does not work.
+Sorry.